Cybersecurity Is Not Just an IT Thing

 7. Celebrate success

-Two recent cyberattacks against a California school district left staff without access to vital data, networks, and educational platforms.
-The district estimates it will spend $1 million recovering.
-High-profile incidents like this will make headlines, but small victories also deserve to be recognized.
+If you want to encourage employees to embrace best practices, you have to celebrate success, even the small victories.
 Let’s say the IT department tries to trick employees into sharing their network passwords.
 If 30 percent take the bait, down from 50 percent last year, employees need to hear about it.
 They also need to hear about the single employee who reports a suspicious email to the chief information security officer without opening it.

 Editor's note: This article was originally published in September 2019 and has been updated for accuracy and comprehensiveness.